eoinok/patients/README.md

 This lab further builds on your ability to connect PHP to a MySQL database and process data into and out of the database.
 By the end of this lab students will be able to:

-Gather data from a form and insert it into a database
+- Gather data from a form and insert it into a database
+- Retrieve data from a database using a join query and display it in a table

 # Part 1
 Copy and paste the SQL script from the gp_surgery.sql file in the starter code from the assignment.
 Place it in a new query window in HeidiSQL.
 Execute the query so that a new database will be created complete with three tables Patient, Doctor and Visit.
 Note which table(s) have Foreign Keys.